Healing Process & After Care

 You should not be eligible to give blood for 6 months after your procedure, please inform the National Blood Service of your procedure and date if you want to give blood.

-If you are planning injections such as Botox and Collagen remember it can alter the shape of your lips and eyebrows.
+If you are planning injections such as Botox and Fillers remember it can alter the shape of your lips, eyes and eyebrows.

-Laser hair removal can fade and change the shade of your lips or brow procedures, always advice the laser technician you are wearing permanent cosmetics and they can act accordingly.
+Laser treatments can affect and change the shade of your lips, eyes or brow semi permanent makeup, always advice the laser technician you are wearing permanent cosmetics and they can act accordingly.

 “The next days I felt like I had tired eyes, like a hangover.
 My eyes were slightly puffy; though this subsided by lunchtime and by that evening they were back to normal.”